-Capital allowance is available on company cars bought and used by the business.
-As a rule, you get to deduct part of the value of business cars from company profits before you pay any tax owed.
+Capital allowance is claimable on company cars bought and used by the business.
+As a rule, you can deduct part of the value of business cars from company profits before you pay any tax owed.

 COMPANY CARS: You will need to use the writing down allowances when working out what you can claim.